+I love a good outdoor photo shoot!
 Our amazingly talented friend, Lee Steffen, agreed to take Elias’s one year portraits.
-We were supposed to do them a few weeks ago, but rain caused us to postpone the shoot.
+We were supposed to do them a few weeks ago, but rain caused us to postpone the outdoor photo shoot.
 We did the shoot this past Sunday and I am dying to see the shots Lee got (the above is one a couple previews he sent to just get me more excited).
 We did the shoot at this great park near our house and had lots of fun set-ups.
 Of course, it was 90 degrees outside and humid, which was not ideal, but Elias handled it well!
 He is such a good baby.

 Here are the lessons I learned/was reminded of:

-- Doing an outdoor shoot will result in a sweaty baby.
+- Doing an outdoor photo shoot in the summer will result in a sweaty baby.
 Bring a towel to attempt to towel dry his hair, though it still won’t look right.

 - Cold, wet washcloths are a GREAT idea.
 Bring about 5, not 2, for they will get grimey fast.